 Happy June solstice, everyone!
 If you’re in the Northern Hemisphere, the June solstice is your signal to celebrate summer.
 If you’re in the Southern Hemisphere, winter starts today.
-Is today your solstice?
-Was yesterday your solstice?
-This 2017 June solstice takes place on June 21 at 10:07 UTC; translate to your time zone.
-In North America, that’s June 21 at 7:07 a.m.
-ADT and 12:24 a.m.
-EDT – yet on June 20 at 11:24 p.m.
-CDT, 10:24 p.m.
-MDT, 9:24 p.m.
-PDT and 8:24 p.m.
-AKDT (Alaskan Daylight Time).
-At the instant of this June 2017 solstice, it’s noon in Southeast Asia, Indonesia and the West Coast of Australia.
-The sun is at zenith (straight overhead) over southeast China.
-It’s sunrise in Africa and far-western Europe, midnight in South America and far-eastern North America.
-It’s sunset in northwestern North America and the Pacific.
+This 2018 June solstice takes place on June 21 at 10:07 UTC; translate to your time zone.
+In North America and the U.S. time zones, that’s June 21 at 7:07 a.m.
+ADT and 6:07 a.m.
+EDT, 5:07 a.m.
+CDT, 4:07 a.m.
+MDT, 3:07 a.m.
+PDT, 2:07 a.m.
+AKDT (Alaskan Daylight Time) and 12:07 a.m.
+HAST (Hawaiian-Aleutian Standard Time).
+At the instant of this June 2018 solstice, it’s sunrise in the Americas and sunset in Japan and Indonesia.
+The sun is at zenith (straight overhead) over in South Africa, not far from Polokwane (Pietersburg).
 The solstice happens at the same instant for all of us, everywhere on Earth; only our clocks and calendars are different.
-Check out the links below to learn more about this 2017 June solstice.
+Check out the links below to learn more about this 2018 June solstice.

-Bottom line: The 2017 June or summer solstice takes place on June 21, 2017 at 4:24 Universal Time (11:24 p.m.
+Bottom line: The 2018 June or summer solstice takes place on June 21, 2018, at 10:07 Universal Time (5:07 a.m.
 CDT); translate to your time zone.
 This solstice marks the sun’s most northerly point in Earth’s sky.
-It’s an event celebrated by people throughout the ages.
-Enjoy the day!
+It’s an event that has been celebrated by people throughout the ages.
+Enjoy!